IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

       2. Type 'git checkout main'
   * How to test:
     * Jest will be used to test both our frontend and backend.
-    * We will create a directory named "test" which will hold all of our tests.
+    * We will create a directory named "test" in the frontend and backend which will hold all of our tests.
-    * Inside the test directory we will have JavaScript files that name ____.test.js based on which part we are testing.
+    * Inside each test directory we will have JavaScript files that name ____.test.js based on which part we are testing.
     * Navigate to either the frontend or backend and have the Jest package installed.
     * Run the command ```npm run test```.
     * Results will be displayed into the terminal.
     * You can also run ```npm run test --coverage``` to see a detailed report on the coverage of the test.
 Showing which lines were and were not covered by the test.
   * How to add a test:
+    * Inside the folder we will create a file and write a test using Jest's API.
+    * Save the file.
-    *
+    * Run ```npm run test```
   * How to build a specific release:
     * For specific releases navigate to the branch you are interested in using.
 Then, clone it with the link provided by GitHub.
 Then, follow the next steps depending on which part of the application you want to run.
     * Prerequisites: Node.js, MongoDB, Google Gemini 2.0 API